 Description Example Mitigation Measures

+Climate Risk

+Risks posed by climate change, such as damage caused by extreme weather events.
+Physical Risks Transition Risks Liability Risks Guiding Policies, framework and procedure manuals.
+Risk management process in place to mitigate and manage the risks.
+Monitory and assessment responsibilities assigned.

 Compliance Risk

 Failure to adhere to legal and regulatory requirements.
 Non-adherence to new or changes to existing legislation, regulation, and prudential guidelines.
 Guiding policies, framework, and governance committees.
-Robust Compliance unit responsible for new Regulation implimatation and compliance to existing requlation.
+Robust Compliance unit responsible for new Regulation implementation and compliance to existing requlation.
 Close monitoring of set compliance thresholds for adherence and remediation.

 Reputational Risk

 Potential that negative publicity regarding BOAK's business practices, whether true or not, will cause a decline in the customer confidence, costly litigation, or revenue reductions.
-This risk may be due to the failure of the bank to effectively manage all the other risks.
 Damage to brand Negative publicity Governance on risk management to ensure risks are well managed.
 Customer-focused and effective management of customer feedback on various platforms.

 Operational risk

 This is the risk of loss resulting from inadequate or failed internal processes, people, and systems or from external events.
 Inadequate/insufficient documentation of processes or procedures.
 Lack of inbuilt system controls Health and safety issues.
-Robust business rules and documented procesures application.
+Robust business rules and documented procedures application.
 Enhanced automation of processes to minimize operational risk.
 Robust operations risk management framework that ensures operational risks are continuously identified and measured through risk mapping, segregation of duties matrices, periodic risk assessment, key risk indicators, analysis of risk events reported, and corrective action taken.